Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/handout.md

 The larger gap is that current official Unicode SignWriting does not provide a workable compatible solution for:

 - stable symbol identity across the full system
+- direct writer selection of final symbols across the full system
 - full written signs
 - spatial composition
 - existing Sutton SignWriting datasets